-^{} Sorties/operations other than ANG/OSB are derived from ACC 2007.
+Sorties/operations other than ANG/OSB are derived from ACC 2007.

-2.3 Alternative 1.
-Update and Implement Total Force Training to Include FMS Aircraft (Preferred Alternative)
+4 2.3 Alternative 1.
+Update and Implement Total Force Training to Include FMS Aircraft 5 (Preferred Alternative)

-The Preferred Alternative is to update and implement the Total Force Training Mission, which would involve year-round training at DMAFB, using ANG, DoD, and FMS aircraft.
-The ANG 162 WG Det 1/OSB coordinates all OSB activities; ACC would coordinate with Det 1/OSB for participation in the Total Force Training and would be responsible for all DoD and FMS aircraft and units.
-Det 1/OSB headquarters and DMAFB North Ramp space are located in the north-central part of DMAFB, east of DMAFB's runway (Figure 2-1).
-The Total Force Training events would occur any time during the year, depending upon range and airspace availability.
-Because participation in these training events is dependent upon numerous variables (e.g., funding, global conflict situations), it is difficult to predict with certainty the number and types of aircraft that would participate each year or the number of sorties by each aircraft type that would be flown each year.
-Consequently, a representative scenario that would be expected during a typical year is described as the Preferred Alternative.
+6 The Preferred Alternative is to update and implement the Total Force Training Mission, which 7 would involve year-round training at DMAFB, using ANG, DoD, and FMS aircraft.
+The ANG 162 8 FW Det 1/OSB coordinates all OSB activities; ACC would coordinate with Det 1/OSB for 9 participation in the Total Force Training and would be responsible for all DoD and FMS aircraft 10 and units.
+Det 1/OSB headquarters and DMAFB North Ramp space are located in the north-11 central part of DMAFB, east of DMAFB's runway (Figure 2-1).
+The Total Force Training events 12 would occur any time during the year, depending upon range and airspace availability.
+Because 13 participation in these training events is dependent upon numerous variables (e.g., funding,

+1 global conflict situations), it is difficult to predict with certainty the number and types of aircraft 2 that would participate each year or the number of sorties by each aircraft type that would be 3 flown each year.
+Consequently, a representative scenario that would be expected during a 4 typical year is described as the Preferred Alternative.

-Units would typically deploy for approximately 2 to 3 weeks (training event) and would typically include 24 officers, 116 enlisted personnel, and 12 aircraft.
-Equipment to support each unit's training deployment is typically transported via cargo aircraft (e.g., KC-135, KC-707, KC-767, C-130, C-17, C-5, KC-10, and foreign equivalents) supplied by ANG, active duty, and FMS countries.
+6 Units would typically deploy for approximately 2 to 3 weeks (training event) and would typically 7 include 24 officers, 116 enlisted personnel, and 12 aircraft.
+Equipment to support each unit's 8 training deployment is typically transported via cargo aircraft (e.g., KC-135, KC-707, KC-767, C-9 130, C-17, C-5, KC-10, and foreign equivalents) supplied by ANG, active duty, and FMS 10 countries.
 Visiting unit personnel would stay on DMAFB unless base lodging is not available.
-Under these circumstances accommodations are made at local hotels.
-Similarly, overlapping deployments are avoided to the extent practicable.
+11 Under these circumstances accommodations are made at local hotels.
+Similarly, overlapping 12 deployments are avoided to the extent practicable.

-The typical number of sorties would be approximately 2,326 per year, including 1,582 ANG/OSB, 348 DoD, and 396 FMS aircraft sorties (Table 2-3).
-During each training event, approximately 16 sorties per day would be expected, but the number could vary depending upon weather conditions, number of units participating, and the types of aircraft participating.
-The 2,326 annual sorties include sorties for deployment and redeployment of participating aircraft, as well as the cargo sorties required to bring in equipment and supplies associated with the training.
-The annual operations (4,652) associated with the Total Force Training would represent approximately 6 percent of the total annual operations flown at DMAFB (80,045), as presented in Table 2-2.
+14 The typical number of sorties would be approximately 2,326 per year, including 1,582 15 ANG/OSB, 348 DoD, and 396 FMS aircraft sorties (Table 2-3).
+During each training event, 16 approximately 16 sorties per day would be expected, but the number could vary depending 17 upon weather conditions, number of units participating, and the types of aircraft participating.
+18 The 2,326 annual sorties include sorties for deployment and redeployment of participating 19 aircraft, as well as the cargo sorties required to bring in equipment and supplies associated with 20 the training.
+The annual operations associated with the Total Force Training would represent 21 approximately 6 percent of the total annual operations flown at DMAFB.